everestwinter/MyFamousSaying/index.md

 I do have nothing,but I left a lot.

-This is a diary ,recording something happened,something will happen.
+This is a diary ,recording something happened,something happening,something will happen.

 And at last,your things no one can remember forever,only when your change the life for the later people.